 Submission to eLife is easy, especially if you have already posted a preprint.
-If you have not yet posted your research as a preprint, we can help you to post it to bioRxiv (a preprint server for the life sciences) or medRxiv (a preprint server for clinical and health sciences).
+If you have not yet posted a preprint, we can help you.
+Preprints allow researchers to rapidly disseminate their findlings to establish priority, and to retain control over the publishing process.

 Posting a preprint